Contents

 When working with a software service provider, it is important to have a clear, concise contract in place.
 This will help to ensure that both parties are aware of their responsibilities and expectations.
 What’s more, by having a contract in place, you will have recourse if any conflicts happen to occur.

-#7 Keep an eye on costs
+#7 Keep an Eye on Costs

 Nearshoring can be a great way for companies to reduce their overhead costs, while still maintaining quality and efficiency.
 By following the best practices listed above, you can ensure that your nearshoring experience with business activities is a positive one.